Design, etc

 The polar graph is based on a static dataset of per-minute power readings over four consecutive 24 hour periods - 1440 data points per day.
 The light grey lines are individual datasets; black is an average of the four days combined.
 The red is a smoothed average, showing broader usage patterns than the fine-grained data, with its many fine peaks, can show.

-It has been selected for the forthcoming exibition and catalogue 'Talk To Me' at the Museum of Modern Art, New York.
+It was shown in the exibition 'Talk To Me' at the Museum of Modern Art, New York, in 2011.